vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 attack [@I-D.barnes-dane-uks] when using raw public keys, since the server commits to its DNS name (normally found in its certificate) via the content of the returned TLSA RRset.

+This experimental extension is developed outside the IETF and is published here to guide implementation of the extension and to ensure interoperability among implementations.

+## Scope of the experiment

+The mechanism described in this document, is intended to be done with applications on the wider internet.
+One application of TLS well suited for the TLS DNSSEC Chain extension is DNS over TLS [@!7858].
+In fact, one of the authentication methods for DNS over TLS *is* the mechanism described in this document, as specified in Section 8.2.2 of [@!RFC8310].

+The need for the mechanism when DANE authenticating DNS over TLS resolver is obvious, since DNS may not be available to perform the required DNS lookups.
+Other applications of TLS would benefit from using this mechanism as well.
+The client sides of those applications would not be required to be used on end-points with a working DNSSEC resolver in order for them to use DANE authentication of the TLS service.
+Therefore we invite other TLS services to try out this mechanism as well.

+In the TLS working group, concerns have been raised that the pinning technique, as described in (#pinning) would complicate deployability of the TLS DNSSEC Chain extension.
+The goal of the experiment is to study these complications in real world deployments.
+This experiment hopefully will give the TLS working group some insight into whether or not this is a problem.

+If the experiment is successful, it is expected that the findings of the experiment will result in an updated document for standards track approval.

+## Requirements Notation

+The key words "**MUST**", "**MUST NOT**", "**REQUIRED**", "**SHALL**", "**SHALL NOT**", "**SHOULD**", "**SHOULD NOT**", "**RECOMMENDED**", "**NOT RECOMMENDED**", "**MAY**", and "**OPTIONAL**" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

 # DNSSEC Authentication Chain Extension